jverhoeven/pyzmqrpc/readme.md

         # Clean up
         server.stop()
         server.join()

+# Available standard proxies
+A number of already provided proxies are available:
+* REQ to REQ by means of ZmqProxySub2ReqThread

+* SUB to PUB by means of ZmqProxySub2PubThread
+* REP to PUB by means of ZmqProxyRep2PubThread
+* REP to REQ by means of ZmqProxyRep2ReqThread
+* Buffered REP to REQ via ZmqBufferedProxyRep2ReqThread

+Each of these proxies will take a message from the input format/socket and proxy it to the output socket.
+One model could be to collect all samples from all subprocesses on a site and multiplex them via the proxy in a reliable manner over a REP/REQ socket.

+Note that when a PUB/SUB connection is used, there is no return message or in case of method invocation, any function response is discarded.

+The buffered REP/REQ proxy quietly uses a PUB/SUB socket to introduce a means to buffer messages and method invocations.

 # Known issues
 * Serialization is very limited and only supports types that can be serialized over JSON.